-Starting from a proposal by Staal (1967) the underlying structure of an "action sentence" like Arie at een haring (Arie ate a herring) is described as Arie + DO + s[x EAT A HERRING]s, where S represents a propositional function and where DO + EAT form the Verb eten (eat).
+Starting from a proposal by Staal (1967) the underlying structure of an "action sentence" like Arie at een haring (Arie at a herring) is described as $Arie + DO + {}{s}[x \text{ EAT A HERRING}]{s}$, where S represents a propositional function and where DO + EAT form the Verb eten (eat).
 At a further stage of our analysis a more abstract representation of this structure results in a proposal linking up with proposals made by logicians like Reichenbach (1966) and Davidson (1967), the crucial point being that we need to introduce temporal variables into our description.
 That is, a sentence like Arie at een haring (Arie ate a herring) should be analyzed in terms of an existential quantification over events.
-This point as well as a formalization and extension of the Bach-McCawley proposals about the underlying structure of Noun Phrases in terms of Gruber's framework enables us to relate the sentence under analysis transformationally to such sentences as Wat Arie deed was een haring eten (What Arie did was to eat a herring), Wat Arie at was een haring (What Arie ate was a herring) and Degene die een haring at was Arie (The one who ate a herring was Arie).
-The structure underlying all four sentences (apart from possible topicalization elements) is roughly of the form ${NP}[\text{the }x-\text{who is Arie}]{NP} {VP}[\text{DO }{NP}[{PRO}[\text{SOME }v]{PRO}]{NP}]{VP},$ where v is a variable ranging over temporal entities, notably over events.
+This point as well as a formalization and extension of the Bach-McCawley proposals about the underlying structure of Noun Phrases in terms of Gruber's framework enables us to relate the sentence under analysis transformationally to such sentences as Wat Arie deed was een haring (What Arie ate was a herring) and Degene die een haring at was Arie (The one who ate a herring was Arie).
+The structure underlying all four sentences (apart from possible topicalization elements) is roughly of the form NP[the x - who is Arie]NP VP[DO NP[PRO[SOME v]PRO REL[WH + v BE s[x EAT a y - which is a herring]s]REL]NP]VP, where v is a variable ranging over temporal entities, notably over events.
 The paraphrase related to this structure is something like 'The one who is Arie occurs as the agens with respect to some event which is his eating something which is a herring'.
 In this structure DO expresses the relationship of 'agency' between Arie and some event.